How IoT Brings the Smart City Future to the Present

 Parking is usually an issue in large cities.
 However, a smart city can solve this issue by installing IoT sensors.

-The sensors give information regarding empty parking spaces around a desired destination.
+The sensors give information regarding empty parking spaces around the desired destination.
 City officials can also use this sensor data to track the areas with traffic congestion because of fewer parking spaces and areas with a lot of empty spaces.
-They can then optimize parking to save citizens’ time.
+They can then optimize parking to save citizens’ time.’

 In this section, we’ll discuss the benefits of IoT in smart cities, pros and cons of smart cities and some of the major internet of things-based smart cities recent advances and challenges.